-MicroStrain's advanced sensor systems are extensively deployed on commercial and defense platforms, including helicopters, UAVs and commercial aircraft.
-Our synchronized wireless networks feature fully-calibrated miniature sensors and extended range communications for use in a variety of applications, including enhanced health management, condition maintenance and navigation.
+MicroStrain's advanced sensor systems are extensively deployed on commercial and defense aerospace platforms, including helicopters, unmanned aerial vehicles (UAVs) and commercial aircraft.
+Our synchronized wireless sensor networks feature fully-calibrated miniature sensors and extended range communications for use in a variety of applications, including health monitoring and management, predictive maintenance and navigation.

 Dan O'Neil, Steve Low

 Aircraft flight test has traditionally been expensive and time consuming to accomplish, requiring complex hardware design and integration and extensive operational test teams to address aircraft downtime for instrumentation maintenance and calibration,